 Preheat the oven to 350 degrees Fahrenheit.

-Add the pistachios into a food processor and pulse until roughly chopped.
+Add the pistachios to a food processor and pulse until roughly chopped.
 Remove the pistachios from the food processor, then add the walnuts and pulse again until the walnuts are roughly chopped.

 Put the pistachios and walnuts in a bowl, then add the cinnamon, cloves, and granulated sugar and mix to combine.
 Set aside.